5 tips to minimize the risk of a disaster for your business

-It’s a good idea to contact your bank early on to let them know you have been hit by a disaster.
+It’s a good idea to contact your bank early on to let them know a disaster has hit you.
 You may need to extend your line of credit to cover expenses.
-A term loan with flexible terms can also be useful to protect your cash flow while your get back on your feet.
+A term loan with flexible terms can also be useful to protect your cash flow while you get back on your feet.

 5. Test and update your plan once a year